-The bill amends Minnesota Statutes 2024, section 299C.80, subdivision 3, to expand the authority of the Independent Use of Force Investigations Unit regarding investigations of criminal sexual conduct cases.
-The amendments specify that the unit will investigate cases involving peace officers, including chief law enforcement officers, and cases where a member of the armed forces of the United States is involved, regardless of the state of residence or the location of the assigned unit of the accused or alleged victim.
-Additionally, the bill clarifies that incidents must occur at military installations, armories, air bases, or facilities owned or controlled by the state for military purposes.
+The bill amends Minnesota Statutes 2024, section 299C.80, subdivision 3, to expand the authority of the Independent Use of Force Investigations Unit regarding the investigation of criminal sexual conduct cases.
+The amendments specify that the unit will investigate cases involving peace officers, including chief law enforcement officers, and cases where a member of the Minnesota National Guard is either the victim or the accused.
+Additionally, the bill introduces a new provision that allows the unit to investigate incidents where any member of the armed forces of the United States is involved, regardless of their state of residence or the location of their assigned unit, as long as the incident occurs at a state military installation or facility.

 Statutes affected: